 Noise Floor: Noise floor refers to the lowest input power that produces a detectable output.

 No-Load Impedance: Input impedance when no load is present.

 Notch Filter: A notch filter passes all frequencies above and below a specific band of frequencies.
 The frequencies in this band are stopped from passing.

 Overshoot: The amount expressed in percent, by which a signal exceeds its stead state output on its initial rise.

 Passband: The frequency range in which a filter is intended to pass signals.

-Passband Intermodulation (PIM): Simply put, Passive Intermodulation (PIM) is interference of a signal.
-PIM is a nonlinear response that occurs when two or more signals are present in a passive device such as a cable, connector, coupler.
-PIM is typically caused by dissimilar metals or dirty/loose interconnects.
+Passband Intermodulation (PIM): Is the interference of a signal.
+PIM is a nonlinear response that occurs when two or more signals are present in a passive device such as a cable, connector, or coupler.
+PIM is typically cause by dissimilar metals or dirty/loose interconnects.